 Night Berthing Master and Health & Safety Representative

 When it comes to Health & Safety and security, nothing gets past Gossy!
 He has a wealth of knowledge in his role and is always keeping the team up to date with revised legislation.
 Expect to bump into Gossy if you’re enjoying an evening stroll around the marina, doing what he does best.

 Dave is Haslar’s very own guardian angel, agony aunt and ship’s consoler – absolute heart of gold.
 If you’ve not yet met him, you will have seen his beautiful wildflower displays across our five south coast marinas and at the Southampton Boat Show.
 Feel free to stop and chat with him, he has a wealth of gardening knowledge.

 You will often see Gary buzzing back and forth on his bright green golf cart and generally being busy fixing stuff across our five south coast marinas.
 Gary is the man who has worked wonders in the five, soon to be nine shower cubicles on the Lightship.
 In his spare time, Gary enjoys nothing more than travelling across the UK and Europe in his motorhome.

 We don’t know where we’d be without Emma, she is an absolute trooper and is willing to get stuck into any manner of job.
-Like Ian, Emma also started her life at Haslar working between the two on-site restaurants, then joined our team a couple years later.
+Emma started her life at Haslar working between the two on-site restaurants, then joined our team a couple years later.
 Emma will brighten the dullest day with her lovely smiley face!

 Ever been in one of our sparkling washrooms and heard someone singing?
 It’s probably Ian serenading his mop and bucket!
 Like Emma, Ian also started his life at Haslar working between the two on-site restaurants, then joined our team a couple years later.
 Not only has he got a great voice, he’s not bad at busting out a few dance moves too!